 Step 3: On the next page, enter the details of the scanned items.
 Again, if multiple labels are scanned, only similar types of assets can be created at a time.

-Hit ‘Create Assets’, and you now have new assets added to the system via scanning.
+Hit ‘Done’, and you now have new assets added to the system via scanning.